 Subsection (g) addresses an overlap between trust and corporate law.
 It is based on Restatement of Trusts (Second) Section 193 cmt. a (1959), which provides that "[i]t is the duty of the trustee in voting shares of stock to use proper care to promote the interest of the beneficiary," and that the fiduciary responsibility of a trustee in voting a control block "is heavier than where he holds only a small fraction of the shares."
 Similarly, the Department of Labor construes ERISA's duty of loyalty to make share voting a fiduciary function.
 See 29 C.F.R.
-Section2509.94-2.
-When the trust owns the entirety of the shares of a corporation, the corporate assets are in effect trust assets that the trustee determines to hold in corporate form.
+Section 2509.94-2.
+When the trust owns the entirety of the shares of a corporate form.
 The trustee may not use the corporate form to escape the fiduciary duties of trust law.
 Thus, for example, a trustee whose duty of impartiality would require the trustee to make current distributions for the support of current beneficiaries may not evade that duty by holding assets in corporate form and pleading the discretion of corporate directors to determine dividend policy.
 Rather, the trustee must vote for corporate directors who will follow a dividend policy consistent with the trustee's trust-law duty of impartiality.

 Subsection (h) contains several exceptions to the general duty of loyalty, which apply if the transaction was fair to the beneficiaries.
 Subsection (h)(1)-(2) clarify that a trustee is free to contract about the terms of appointment and rate of compensation.
 Consistent with Restatement (Second) of Trusts Section 170 cmt. r (1959), subsection (h)(3) authorizes a trustee to engage in a transaction involving another trust of which the trustee is also trustee, a transaction with a decedent's estate or a conservatorship estate of which the trustee is personal representative or conservator, or a transaction with another trust or other fiduciary relationship in which a beneficiary of the trust has an interest.
-The authority of a trustee to deposit funds in a financial institution operated by the trustee, as provided in subsection (h)(4), is recognized in Restatement (Second) of Trusts Section 170 cmt. m (1959).
+The authority of a trustee to deposit funds in a financial institution operated by the trustee, as provided in subsection (h)(4), is recognized as an exception to the duty of loyalty in a number of state statutes although deemed to be a breach of trust in Restatement (Second) of Trusts Section 170 cmt. m (1959).
 The power to deposit funds in its own institution does not negate the trustee's responsibility to invest prudently, including the obligation to earn a reasonable rate of interest on deposits.
 Subsection (h)(5) authorizes a trustee to advance money for the protection of the trust.
 Such advances usually are of small amounts and are made in emergencies or as a matter of convenience.
 Pursuant to Section 709(b), the trustee has a lien against the trust property for any advances made.